Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1-Angular_Velocity.md

 \end{bmatrix}
 $$

 You should be able to write it down quickly using the meaning of the three columns of the matrix.
-Its inverse is itself (please verify this by direct calculation).
+Its inverse is obviously itself.

 In the mirror (reflected world), since $\boldsymbol{v}$ and $\boldsymbol{r}$ are both "true" vectors, we have